Matheomontec/Matheomontec/README.md

-- 👋 Hi, I’m @Matheomontec
+- 👋 Hi, I’m Montecot Mathéo
   I'm a French student at the University of Lyon (UCBL), pursuing a Master's in Nanoscale Engineering (Nanotechnology & Nanomaterials).

 - 👀 I’m interested in Nanotechnology, R&D in new materials using biomimicry for health or sports, and the development of innovative solutions for real-world problems.